moreno-betancur/mediation-targetRCT/README.md

 # mediation-targetRCT

-This repostiory will hold the R code for the paper "Defining mediation effects for multiple mediators using the concept of the target randomized trial" by Moreno-Betancur M, Moran P, Becker D, Patton G, Carlin JB.
+Please visit my other repository medRCT (https://github.com/moreno-betancur/medRCT) to obtain R code for the paper

-It is currently under construction.
-Please come back mid-August 2019
+"Defining mediation effects for multiple mediators using the concept of the target randomized trial" by Moreno-Betancur M, Moran P, Becker D, Patton G, Carlin JB.